reddavis/Papyrus/README.md

     .sort { $0.name < $1.name }
     .stream()

-for try await manufacturer in stream
+for try await manufacturers in stream
 {
     // ...
+Do something with [Manufacturer].
 }
 ```